AdRoll/baker/README.md

 user to specify an option called `columns` that specifies the name and the type of the column where the fields will be written.

+Baker supports environment variables replacement in the configuration file.
+Use `${ENV_VAR_NAME}` or `$ENV_VAR_NAME` and the value in the file will be replaced at runtime.
+Note that if the variable doesn't exist, then an empty string will be used for replacement,

 ### How to create components

 #### Filters